mirarrararri/Household-Task-Manager/README.md

 # Household-Task-Manager
-Beginner friendly Python program that to organize and track household tasks.
-It’s also a practical helper for your daily life.
+Beginner friendly Python program that organize and track household tasks.
+It’s also a practical helper for daily life.

+Features:
+- add a new task
+- view task
+- mark task as completed